LuisaPerez19/Kristofer-Whitford-VFX-Senior-Compositor/README.md

 ## Portfolio

-You can explore Kristofer's portfolio by visiting the [Portfolio](https://github.com/LuisaPerez19/Kristofer-Whitford-VFX-Senior-Compositor/blob/main/portfolio.html) directory in this repository.
-Inside this directory, you will find detailed information about various projects, including images and descriptions.
+You can explore Kristofer's portfolio by visiting the [Portfolio](https://kristoferwhitford.com/index.html) website.
+Inside this website, you will find detailed information about various projects, including images and descriptions.

 Please feel free to explore the projects and get a sense of Kristofer's work.